Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 #### Green Slime

-A patch of green slime (see ""Dungeon Hazards"" in chapter 5 of the "Dungeon Master's Guide") clings to the portcullis in the entry tunnel, and can be spotted with a successful DC 20 Wisdom (Perception) check.
+A patch of [[5.
+Mechanics/Traps Hazards/Green Slime.md\|green slime]] (see ""Dungeon Hazards"" in chapter 5 of the "Dungeon Master's Guide") clings to the portcullis in the entry tunnel, and can be spotted with a successful DC 20 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 The slime will not fall on characters entering the castle, but it does fall on the first character who leaves by this route.

 ### K. Castle Ravenloft